jxxcarlson/filegrabber/README.md

 # ImageGrabber

-ImageGrabber shows how to grab an image from  URL, transform the received data into a `Bytes` value, and disply the `Bytes.width` of that value.
+ImageGrabber:  grab an image from  URL, transform the received data into a `Bytes` value, disply the `Bytes.width` of that value, and download the image to disk.